 Empathize Define Ideate Prototype Test

 A process to gain an empathic understanding of the problem to be solved.
-This process allows me to set aside my own assumptions in order to gain insight into users and their needs.
+This process allows me to set aside my assumptions to gain insight into users and their needs.

 Define (the problem)

-Analyzing information created and gathered during the Empathize stage, and synthesizing them in order to define the core problem statements in a human-centered manner.
+Analyzing information created and gathered during the Empathize stage and synthesizing them to define the core problem statements in a human-centred manner.

-After growing to understand the user and their needs in the Empathize stage, and analyzed and synthesized the observations in the Define stage to end up with a human-centered problem statement, I can start to "think outside the box" to identify new solutions to the problem statement.
-This allows me to start looking at alternative ways of viewing the problem.
+After growing to understand the user and their needs in the Empathize stage, and analyzed and synthesized the observations in the Define stage to end up with a human-centred problem statement, I can start to "think outside the box" to identify new solutions to the problem statement.
+Allowing me to start looking at alternative ways of viewing the problem.

-In this phase, I will now produce a number of scaled-down versions of the product or specific features found within the product, so I can investigate the problem solutions generated in the previous stage.
+In this phase, I will now produce several scaled-down versions of the product or specific features found within the product so that I can investigate the problem solutions generated in the previous stage.
 This is an experimental phase.
-Solutions are implemented within the prototypes and are investigated and either accepted, improved and re-examined or rejected on the basis of the users' experiences.
+Solutions are then implemented in the prototypes.
+Next, the prototypes are examined and either accepted, improved and re-examined or rejected.
 By the end of this stage, I will have a better idea of the constraints on the product and the problems that are present and have a clear view of how real users would behave, think, and feel when interacting with the end product.

-In this phase, the best solutions identified during the prototyping phase.
-The results generated during this phase are often used to redefine one or more problems and inform the understanding of the users, the condition of use, how people think, behave, and feel, and to empathize.
+The results generated during this phase will be useful to redefine one or more problems and inform the understanding of the users, the condition of use, how people think, behave, and feel, and to empathize.